giantswarm/docs/src/content/tutorials/connectivity/ingress/multi-nginx-ic/index.md

 Each ingress nginx controller App installation has to have an unique ingress class. ingress resources can then declare which ingress controller should be handling their route definition by referencing the respective ingress class in the `ingressClassName` field.
 The default ingress nginx controller ingress class is `nginx`.
 In the above example we configure `nginx-internal` as the second ingress nginx controller installation's ingress class.

-On AWS and Azure, ingress nginx controller's `LoadBalancer` Service is fronted by the cloud provider's managed load balancer service.
+On AWS and Azure, ingress nginx controller's `LoadBalancer` service is fronted by cloud provider's managed load balancer service.
 By default, ingress nginx controller will have a public load balancer.
 Changing `controller.service.public` flag to `false` declares that an internal load balancer should be created instead.

 Similarly, the cloud load balancer created for each ingress nginx controller installation on AWS and Azure has to have an unique host name associated with it.
 The host name suffix is common for all and equals to the workload cluster's base domain name.
 The prefix is configurable via the `controller.service.subdomain` configuration property and defaults to `ingress`.
 In the example configuration for the second internal ingress nginx controller, it's override to `ingress-internal`.